-Kenya election official tortured, murdered before vote: officials
+Kenya election official tortured, murdered before vote, officials say

-NAIROBI (Reuters) - A senior Kenyan election official was found murdered on Monday three days after going missing, poll officials said, stirring fears of turmoil before next week's national vote.
+NAIROBI (Reuters) - A senior Kenyan election official was found murdered on Monday, three days after he went missing, poll officials said, as opposition leaders warned the killing could plunge next week's national vote into turmoil.

-Chris Msando, the election board's head of information, communication and technology, was tortured before he died, the vote body told journalists, without giving further details.
+Chris Msando, the election board's head of information, communication and technology, was tortured before he died, the board told journalists, without giving further details.

-Kenyans - who saw their 2007 vote descend into ethnic violence - will chose their next president, lawmakers and local representatives on Tuesday next week.
+Kenyans - who saw their 2007 election descend into ethnic violence - will chose their next president, lawmakers and local representatives on Tuesday next week.

 "There's no doubt that he was tortured and murdered," Wafula Chebukati, the chair of the Independent Electoral and Boundaries Commission, told journalists outside the City Mortuary.